 |

-Armor vests are excellent for fragmentation and pistol protection
+vests are excellent for fragmentation and pistol protection but

-but will NOT stop rifle bullets.
-(Even Level III-A is only tested
+will NOT stop rifle bullets.
+(Even Level III-A is only tested to

-to stop pistol-caliber threats such as 9mm SUB-machine-gun or
+stop pistol-caliber threats such as 9mm SUB-machine-gun or .44 Magnum.)

-also described as Small Arms Protective Inserts or SAPI, are best
+described as Small Arms Protective Inserts or SAPI, are best deployed

 ProMAX Concealable with Rifle Plate Pockets.